ros-industrial/industrial_ci/doc/index.rst

 To start using CI config stored in this repo
 --------------------------------------------------

-With the following few short steps, you can start in your client repository using CI confiurations stored in here (`industrial_ci` repository).
+With the following few short steps, you can start in your client repository using CI configurations stored in here (`industrial_ci` repository).

 1. Don't forget to activate CI for your repository.

- - For Travis CI and GitHub, you may do so on https://travis-ci.org/profile/YOUR_GITHUB_ORGANIZATION or https://travis-ci.org/profile/YOUR_GITHUB_USER).
+- For Travis CI and GitHub, you may do so on https://travis-ci.org/profile/YOUR_GITHUB_ORGANIZATION or https://travis-ci.org/profile/YOUR_GITHUB_USER (replace capital with your value).

 2. In `CI config <#terminology>`_ file in your client repo, add in `before_config` section a sentence `git clone https://github.com/ros-industrial/industrial_ci.git .ci_config`, like below:
 ::

   before_config: